Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech

 An utterance is assumed to describe an event, and the LFs typically contain an event variable with scope over the whole expression.
 For example, the LF for the sentence \textit{You found it} is

-In interest of legibility we show the event variable as a subscript of all predicates it has scope over instead of showing it as their argument.\footnote{The notation presented here is simplified relative to the LFs found in the corpus.
-In the corpus all variables are typed, the event variable is always the last argument of the predicate, and all lexical items are morphologically analysed using the analysis provided in the CHILDES annotations (e.g.~\textit{verb|find-past} for \textit{found} or \textit{pronoun|you} for \textit{you}).
-This morphological information is not used in the conversion process -- the conjunction of the lemma, POS tag and morphological features is viewed as atomic by the converter.}
+In the interest of legibility we show the event variable as a subscript of all predicates it has scope over instead of showing it as their argument. \aumod{In the corpus all variables are typed, the event variable is always the last argument of the predicate.}

 We turn to discussing the resulting representations for a number of common phrase types and constructions.